 Why Is Janmashtami Celebrated?

 On their way, they faced many hurdles like a deep-sea and a huge snake.
 But, miracles happened and the baby reached safely to the cowherd’s family.
 Lord Krishna exchanged him for a newborn girl; who was taken back to Mathura.
 Vasudeva returns to the prison with the girl.
 When Kansa learns of the birth, he rushes to the prison to kill the child.
-But when he arrives; the infant ascends to the heavens and transformed into the goddess Yogamaya.
+But when he arrives; the infant ascends to the heavens and is transformed into the goddess Yogamaya.
 She tells Kamsa, “O foolish!
 What will you get by killing me?
 Your nemesis is already born somewhere else.”

-Meanwhile, Krishna raised as a cowherd, leading an idyllic childhood.
+Meanwhile, Krishna was raised as a cowherd, leading an idyllic childhood.
 As he matures, he becomes a skillful musician, wooing the women of his village with his flute-playing.
 Krishna took birth to represent mankind’s aspiration to embody all that is divine.

 How To Observe Krishna Janmashtami

 On Janmashtami, a lot of devotees of Lord Krishna observe a fast for the whole day and night.
 The fast must break at midnight where people prefer to have only milk and milk products as they were the favorite of Lord Krishna.
-Some also observe ‘Nirjala’ fast which involves fasting without having a single drop of water.
+Some also observe the ‘Nirjala’ fast which involves fasting without having a single drop of water.

 Chanting forms the main attraction on Janmashtami.
 If you must have observed, the hymns and songs sung for Lord Krishna tend to be quite melodious and peaceful.
 Devotees indulge in continuous chanting all day long.
 They chant mantras and shlokas to please the Lord.
 Chanting 108 names of Lord Krishna is another ritual that takes place in various temples.

 Songs and Dances

 Song and dance mark the celebration of this festive occasion.
 At midnight, the statue of infant Krishna is bathed and placed in a cradle, which is rocked, amidst the blowing of conch shells and the ringing of bells.
 Raslilas is performed to recreate incidents from the life of Krishna and to commemorate his love for Radha.

 Maharashtra Specialty – Dahi Handi